filipelucas42/personal-webpage/content/about/_index.md

-Senior student at Electrical and Computer Engineer that enjoy learn about programming and web techologies.
-I have done some small projects using HTML, CSS, JavaScript, GO and PHP.
+Senior student at Electrical and Computer Engineer and web developer at OLX Group.
+I enjoy learn about programming and web techologies.
+I have done some small projects using HTML, CSS, JavaScript, Go and PHP.
 <br><br>
 I write in my blog small tutorials and explain some concepts about my technologies of choice:
 * Linux